When museums and art galleries are your idea of hell...

 We could go on forever about all the amazing shops (and they are amazing) but, instead, our advice is this: pick a part of town and go exploring.
 You’re guaranteed to find shops that you absolutely love.

 Having said that, we can’t help mentioning a few of our favourites.
 We love Galeries Lafayette.
 Make sure you check out the atrium in the women’s section.
+The skylight is fab.
 The food across the road in the Galeries Lafayette Maison is pretty good too.
 Yeap, Paris’s department stores are so big they can’t be confined to just one building.

 Another favourite is the Le Bon Marche department store.
 While you’re in the neighbourhood, check out the nearby Hermes.
 It’s located in an old swimming pool and it’s GLORIOUS.
 There’s even a café onsite if you feel like a glass of champagne.